subham-paul/Churn-Data-Prediction/README.md

 # Churn-Data-Prediction
 Churn Data Prediction using Logistic Regression.
 In this Machine learning model I used Supervised Learning.
+Here Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
+This Churn Data Prediction model I using Logistic Regression, it uses a different method for estimating the parameters, which gives better results–better meaning unbiased, with lower variances.
+Get beyond the frustration of learning odds ratios, logit link functions, and proportional odds assumptions on your own.